renatog17/git-commands/README.md

 ```
 git branch -r
 ```
-It will show all branchs in remote repository.
+It will shows all branchs in remote repository.

 ```
 git branch -a
 ```
-It will show all branchs both remote and local repository.
+It will shows all branchs both remote and local repository.